nf-core/funcscan/docs/usage.md

 ### ARMfinderPlus

-AMRfinderPlus relies on NCBI’s curated Reference Gene Database and curated collection of Hidden Markov Models.
+AMRFinderPlus relies on NCBI’s curated Reference Gene Database and curated collection of Hidden Markov Models.

 nf-core/funcscan will download this database for you, unless the path to a local version is given with: